 Athlete’s foot can cause many irritating symptoms such as dry and flaking skin, itching, and redness.
 Some more severe symptoms can include bleeding and cracked skin, intense itching and burning, and even pain when walking.
 In the worst cases, Athlete’s foot can cause blistering as well.
 Speak to your podiatrist for a better understanding of the different causes of Athlete’s foot, as well as help in determining which treatment options are best for you.

-If you have any questions please feel free to contact one of our offices located in Brighton and Greece of Rochester, NY .
+If you have any questions please feel free to contact one of our offices located in Brighton, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 A foot bruise, also known as a contusion, occurs when small blood vessels break under the skin, leading to discoloration, swelling, and tenderness.
 It may also appear as a hematoma, where blood pools in a localized area, or purpura, marked by purple patches due to bleeding beneath the skin.
 Common causes include a sprained ankle, a bone fracture, falling, sports injuries, or dropping a heavy object on the foot.
 These injuries can damage soft tissue and sometimes affect deeper structures.
 A podiatrist can evaluate the severity of the bruise, rule out fractures or more serious conditions, and recommend proper care.
 Foot bruises can often be painful.
 If you have a bruised foot, it is suggested that you consult a podiatrist who can offer appropriate relief solutions.